Card Services calls have the general form:

 available interrupts, but IO ports and memory regions must be

-Specifies a memory range resource, described by adj->resource.memory
+RES_MEMORY_RANGESpecifies a memory range resource, described by adj->resource.memory.

-Specifies an IO port resource, described by adj->resource.io
+RES_IO_RANGESpecifies an IO port resource, described by adj->resource.io.

 Return codes: